cmimlg/Example_Code_Data_BDCRUAT/README.md

 # Example Code and Data for Big Data Classification and Regression Using Augmented Trees
 This directory contains the code and data files needed to illustrate regression using augmented trees on a big dataset.
 The datafile for this example is "jan_feb_pp_data.csv".
+This is data associated with the airline delay regression task.
 It is recomended that you create a directory on your computer to run these examples or clone this repository.

 ---
 # Python Package Pre-requisites